steph72/dragonrock-mega65/doc/JITSA.md

 7. A shit's pure awesomeness is the primary measure of progress.

-8. Maintaining a constant pace is for accountants and other overpaid losers with suits.
+8. "Maintaining a constant pace" is for accountants and other overpaid losers with suits.
 If you need to sit down for three days to think about how to make this shit work, then by all means do just that.
+If it takes three weeks, well, that's also fine.
+Don't worry and take all the time you need.
 And then just implement that shit already.

 9. "Technical excellence" and "good design" are lame buzzwords for people who don't know how to fill their time sheets.
 Todays good design is tomorrows legacy technology.
 We simply want our shit to be awesome.
 Give it your best, and don't let snake oil merchants selling fads like flutter and reactve programming dictate your doings.

 10. Just implementing that shit already (as opposed to reading long essays written by people who never coded even once in their lives) is essential.
+In fact, you shouldn't even be reading long essays written by people who spent all their live coding awesome shit.
+You should immediately get up and implement that shit already.

-11. Best architectures, requirements and designs emerge from people who just implement that shit already.
+11. Best architectures, requirements and designs emerge from people who don't use words like "architectures", "requirements" and "designs" and rather just implement that shit already.

 12. Regularly, the team gets intoxicated on beer or mate or grass or whatever your preferred poison might be.
-Then, they talk about the awesome time they had by just implementing that shit already, and how to have an even better time.
+Then, they talk about the awesome time they had by just implementing that shit already, and how to have an even better time next time.

 Of course JITSA is not really meant as an alternative to Scrum or Spiral or Waterfall or whatever it is they make you do.
 It doesn't work in every situation - in fact it probably won't work at all for most of the common scenarios.